crate/crate-sample-apps/php-slim/documentation.md

 For detailed documentation on handling BLOB tables see [BLOB Support](https://crate.io/docs/reference/blob.html).

-#### Closing the Connection
+#### Closing the connection
-The connection to Crate remains active for the lifetime of the Crate PDO object.
+The connection to CrateDB remains active for the lifetime of the CrateDB PDO object.
 To close the connection, the variable that holds the PDO object needs to be assigned NULL.
 It destroys the object by ensuring that all remaining references to it are deleted.